19 Best Colorants For Epoxy Resin

 Potential Challenges and Solutions With Alcohol Inks

 While inks bring brilliance to resin projects, they can pose certain challenges.
 One common issue is the potential for ink colors to blend unexpectedly, especially in layered designs.
+And they will fade over time.

+Keep in mind that the alcohol content in some inks may lead to quicker resin curing so you might have to work faster.
 Always test your chosen inks on a small scale before applying them to larger projects so that you don’t waste the resin or inks.

 10. Metallic resin Powders

+Metallic powders are will give you some amazing shimmering beauty.
 These finely ground powders are often made of metallic particles, such as gold, silver, bronze, and copper.

 When mixed with substances like resin, paint, or even polymer clay, give a luxurious and reflective metallic finish.